dndworld/dndworld.github.io/Character Building/new-to-dnd.md

 >
 > - Leave the rest of the options as they are.
 Make sure **Character Privacy** is set to "Public"

+!!!warning **Please Note: we are using the 2014 D&D 5e ruleset.**
+If you are using D&D Beyond, these options will be marked with the `[Legacy]` tag.
+!!!

 ### Getting access to paid material (Optional)
 > The players on this server can get access to paid material, sponsored by D&D Beyond and patrons of the server.
 For the rules please refer to the pinned messages in `#ddb-link-request`.